 46 Why do you call Me, “Master, Master”, without doing what I say to do?
 47 I’ll show you what everyone who comes to Me and hears My words and puts them into practice is like.
 48 They’re like a person who built a house by digging down deep and laying the foundation on solid rock.
 When a flood came, the flood pounded against the house, but was unable to move it because its foundation was set on rock.
 49 But the person who hears My words and doesn’t respond is like a man who built his house on the ground without a foundation.
 When the floodwater struck it, it crumbled immediately and the house was totally destroyed.”

 This would be the second Sabbath of the seven Sabbath countdown to Pentecost.
 The Textus Receptus, (as in the KJV), mentions the “second Sabbath”, tho the minority texts don’t.
 Perhaps this is because it meant nothing to the translators.
 Sabbaths is frequently plural, but translated singularly, probably for the same reason.
 While the Aramaic doesn’t mention “second” and “after the first”, it seems likely that in this one instance the Greek translator added a detail similar to what is stated in Chapter 24.
 This wouldn’t violate any Scriptures, but it would ruffle the feathers of the religious “scholars” who kept inventing rules.
 This is akin to His healing as many people as possible on the Sabbath, to shame the “scholars” who wouldn’t even ease someone’s suffering on the Sabbath.
 The Greek says, “expecting nothing in return”, instead of “don’t destroy anyone’s hopes”.

 LUKE 7 continues here.

-Compare the Testimony of Yeshua’s Version of Luke with the 1851 Murdock Translation of Luke, or compare it with the 1849 Etheridge Version of “The Testimony of Yeshua” (New Testament).
+Compare the Testimony of Yeshua Version of this book with the 1851 Murdock or the 1849 Etheridge Versions of “The Testimony of Yeshua” (New Testament).